CodeReviewExperiment/code_review_controlled_experiment/README.md

 `injected_issues.xlsx` : the list of injected issues (with impacted code lines and issue type) in both Java and Python projects.

-`invitation-email.txt`, `instruction-email.txt` : invitation and instruction emails for participants.
+`invitation-email.txt`, `instruction-email.txt`, `pre-screening_questions.txt` : invitation and instruction emails and the four pre-screening questions for participants.